iqunet/tutorials/_posts/2024-7-23-power-quality.md

 The two sensors provided immediate, detailed insights into power consumption patterns, enabling better energy management and a deeper understanding of the root causes of heat losses.
-While phase compensation with capacitor banks offers only marginal improvements, the high distortion power is one of the primary issues that must be addressed.
+While phase compensation with capacitor banks offers only marginal improvements (or even worse performance due to the suspected oscillations), the high distortion power is one of the primary issues that must be addressed.

-The customer must now calculate whether the cost of a more advanced VFD (with extra points of failure) is justified compared to the current situation.
-This includes not only the heat losses in the upstream transformer cabin but also the impact of harmonics on the reduced lifespan of nearby electrical and mechanical components, such as parasitic bearing currents in equipment connected to the same grid.
+The customer has now all the necessary information to calculate whether the cost of a more advanced VFD (with extra failure points) is justified to improve to the current situation.
+This includes not only the heat losses in the upstream transformer cabin but also the impact of harmonics on the reduced lifespan of nearby electrical and mechanical components, such as parasitic bearing currents in rotating equipment connected to the same grid.

 #### Predictive Maintenance
 By regularly analyzing the current spectrum, the sensors enable the early